Ginger: Research

-Evidence that ginger helps alleviate nausea and vomiting resulting from chemotherapy or pregnancy is inconsistent.
+Evidence that ginger use is associated with reduced nausea during pregnancy is of low quality.
+There is no good evidence ginger helps alleviate chemotherapy-induced nausea and vomiting.

 There is no clear evidence that taking ginger to treat nausea during pregnancy is safe.
 Ginger is not effective for treating dysmenorrhea.
-There is some evidence for it having an anti-inflammatory effect, and improving digestive function, but insufficient evidence for it affecting pain in osteoarthritis.
-The evidence that ginger retards blood clotting is mixed.
+There is some evidence for it having an anti-inflammatory effect, but insufficient evidence for it affecting pain in osteoarthritis.
+There is no good evidence that ginger affects platelet aggregation and blood clotting.

 A 2018 review found evidence that ginger could decrease body weight in obese subjects and increase HDL-cholesterol.

 Adverse effects

 Although generally recognized as safe, ginger can cause heartburn and other side effects, particularly if taken in powdered form.
 It may adversely affect individuals with gallstones, and may interfere with the effects of anticoagulants, such as warfarin or aspirin, and other prescription drugs.